meetings/gearsloth/README.md

 * `connect`: will be emitted when the component is connected to at least one Gearman job server.
 * `disconnect`: will be emitted when the component has lost connection to all Gearman job servers.

+They are written in NodeJS but they use the gearman-coffee npm-package for their Gearman worker and client APIs.

 ### Injector

 The injector registers the function `submitJobDelayed` to Gearman job servers.
 The task to be delayed should be sent to the injector in the format specified in [task format specification](#task-format-specification).

 If the task is succesfully inserted in to the persistent storage, injector will send gearman `WORK_COMPLETE` to the caller.
 This means that the task *will* be executed.

+Injectors communicate to the Gearman job server via the normal worker API.
+They employ connecting to several job servers by creating as many workers as there are servers that function as the communicators to and from the job servers.

 #### Error handling